Are You Whole Or Only Partly Whole?

 Why don’t people consider cleaning their insides?
 We clean the outside don’t we?

-Jesus tells us we cannot change from the inside out without his help.
-We are dependent on him for this and he wants us to depend on him.
-No one can truly understands that they need him without his help and drawing.
-His grace is a free gift for all mankind that only Jesus Christ himself can give.
-It is from Jesus alone and only by his grace through faith from him that we may receive it.
-We may try to change ourselves on our own but we will always fall short.
-Why?
-Because it is beyond our ability.
-For you must become born again.
+Jesus tells us we cannot change from the inside out without his help and grace.
+We are dependent upon him, and he wants us to depend on him for this and ask for his help.
+No one can truly understand about God and that they need him, without him, and him drawing you to him.
+So if you are reading this, this is a sign, that he is drawing you as you read this.
+It is very exciting!
+His grace is truly a free gift given for each of us and that only, Jesus Christ himself, can give to someone.
+It is personal and it is from Jesus.
+Ephesians 2:8-10 tells us, ‘For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
+For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.’
+We may try to change ourselves on our own but we will always fall short because it is beyond our ability.
+Coming to Christ for salvation is not a work.
+You can do nothing without him.
+For you must become born again to be changed and cleaned on the inside, as God’s word says in John 3:1-8.
+Read it for yourself.
 We need Jesus Christ.
-And he created us for himself.
-Only Jesus can cleanse us from our sin and from the inside out.
-But Jesus gives us this hope in the true story of his death on the cross and his dying for us, shedding his blood for each of us, and rising from the dead on the third day thereby destroying sin’s power over death.
-Jesus Christ is the free gift in what he did for you.
-This free gift is given to any who sincerely desire to change and thereby connect you, to God the Father.
-It is a free gift given to those who desire with whole hearts to repent fully of their sins and believe in him and what he’s done for them.
-Come just as you are if you desire to have new life and believe he did this for you.
-No need to ‘clean up’ before you come because Jesus loves you right where you are at right now.
-In John 14:6 Jesus answered, “I am the way and the truth and the life.
-No one comes to the Father except through me.”
+And he created us for relationship with himself.
+Only Jesus can cleanse us from our sin from the inside out.
+Jesus gives us this hope in the true story of his gospel; coming into the world born of the virgin Mary, death on the cross, shedding his blood for each of us, and rising from the dead on the third day thereby destroying sin’s power over death and us being able to live with Jesus while on this earth and for eternity in heaven.
+Jesus Christ is the free gift in what he did for you and is given to any who sincerely desire to have a new and changed life in him, for those who desire with whole hearts to repent fully of their sins and believe in him and what he’s done for them.
+Come just as you are if you desire to have this new life and believe he did this for you.
+No need to ‘clean up’ before you come, because Jesus loves you right where you are at right now.
+In John 14:6 Jesus tells us, “I am the way, the truth, and the life: no one cometh unto the Father, but by me.”

 Glory be to God for providing a way for us!